YinHk-Notes/Unity-VRAR/README.md

 As you continue developing your project, please share it with the Unity community!

 2. Learn more about Programming for VR
+- Solidify your programming fundamentals
+- Implement some VR-specific functionality \
+  Once you are already comfortable with programming, you should attempt to follow some VR development tutorials to apply your programming skills on custom VR interactions.
+We highly recommend the VR with Andrew YouTube channel.